greendress2022/dailyStudyRecord/dailylearning.md

 3/20

 During this break, I devoted 67.5 hours to review and learn new concepts.
 I made it to code every day.
 I set mini missions for every hour.
 Most of the time, I sticked to my plan and so proud of myself.
 See, small efforts lead to a giant leap.
 I am taking baby steps.
 Keep it up.

+3/22

+When new concepts come, I find it difficult to process at once which is quite frustrating.
+Seize the moment.

+3/23

+intentionality and attentiveness.
+It's not the time that matters, but the intentional practice.
+Pull myself up and continue to make daily improvements.